Arnesfield/mpv-open-file-path/README.md

 List of available computed properties:

-- `parent-directory` - The parent directory of the current file.
+- `parent-directory` - Get the parent directory of the current file.

 Example `input.conf`: